ccwillmore/Election_Analysis/README.md

 ### Overview of election audit

 The election commission requested an audit of the voting results from three Colorado counties:  Arapahoe, Denver, and Jefferson.
-The commission want a receive a text file containing:
+The commission want to receive a text file containing:

 1. Tabulation of votes cast in each of the counties.
 2. Determination of the county with the greatest voter turnout.